finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredMarketDataApi.md

 ## DeleteStructuredMarketData

-> AnnulStructuredDataResponse DeleteStructuredMarketData (string scope, Dictionary<string, StructuredMarketDataId> structuredDataIds)
+> AnnulStructuredDataResponse DeleteStructuredMarketData (string scope, Dictionary<string, StructuredMarketDataId> requestBody)

 [EXPERIMENTAL] Delete one or more items of structured market data, assuming they are present.